networkoptix/nx_open_integrations/python/examples/configure_system_via_api/readme.md

 - POST /rest/v2/system/setup
 - PATCH /rest/v2/system/settings

-You can change the script to facilitate other system configurations.
+You can change the script to facilitate other system configurations if reuqired.
 The full list of system configuration options can be retrieved from the following APIs commands:
 - /rest/v2/system/settings
 - /rest/v2/system/settings/*/manifest